davidwyly/rxn/README.md

 # Reaction (RXN)

-####A PHP API micro-framework that responds to API requests with JSON, ensuring that your backend is completely separated from your front-end
+####A fast, lightweight PHP API micro-framework that responds to API requests with JSON, ensuring that your backend is completely separated from your front-end

 ##### Please note: RXN is currently under active development and is still considered alpha

 Reaction, or RXN for short, is a framework designed to cut out the complexity and clutter of PHP-generated views -- offloading views to whatever frontend that suits your fancy.

-The philosophy behind RXN is simple: A fast, lightweight, PHP framework that celebrates **strict backend / frontend decoupling**.
+The philosophy behind RXN is simple: **strict backend / frontend decoupling**.

 1. The **backend** should *only* be accessible via API
 2. The **backend** should *only* render JSON responses